ycoroneos/BotClient/README.md

 Heres a layout of sorts:
-benbot    ---> |both send their commands to| alyssabot ---> |robot comms servers        | ----> parses and puts data in a multiprocess queue -->-|
+(This thing is screwed up on github.
+Sorry) benbot    ---> |both send their commands to| alyssabot ---> |robot comms servers        | ----> parses and puts data in a multiprocess queue -->-|
                                                                                                     |